Would you like to advance your knowledge and improve your success in teaching new skills for lifelong independence and growth?

 Are challenging behaviors interfering with your job success or impeding the success of someone you support?

-This new coursework is designed to provide a comprehensive, in-depth understanding of how to use functional behavior assessment and positive behavioral intervention planning to decrease interfering behaviors and teach new skills.
+This coursework is designed to provide a comprehensive, in-depth understanding of how to use functional behavior assessment and positive behavioral intervention planning to decrease interfering behaviors and teach new skills.

 The evidence-based interventions are presented online with videos of expert interviews, perspectives from people on the autism spectrum, and case examples in homes, schools, work sites, and the community.